 Consumers can now explore making their rent payments count by paying their rent through Rental Kharma or RentTrack.
 These two companies and others like them can potentially partner with your landlord or property management company to give you consumer credit for your on-time rent payments.
 The companies act as an intermediary between you and your landlord: You pay them, and they pay your landlord.
 If you're already renting, explore this option (and its associated fees) and ask your landlord whether they're willing to enroll to help you build your credit profile.

-Tips for Smart Credit Building
+Smart Credit Building Tips

 - Charge wisely: A smart way to start building your credit history is to ensure that you never charge more than you can pay off in a single month.

 - Remember, balances matter: Did you know that your credit score is partially based on how much credit you have available?
 This means that if you have two credit cards with $500 limits but only $200 available across both cards, your score will lower.
 Try to keep month-to-month balances you can't pay off at no more than 30 percent of your credit limit per card.